 Program Manager-Business Manager

 Rosalind Cresswell manages the Statewide Community Mediation Center Grant Program, supporting the Centers in the grant making process, outreach and education, program development, training and mediator excellence and supervises the centers on municipal projects.
 Gathering and sharing best practice and liaising with national networks, she also serves on MOPC facilitation teams for consensus building and public engagement processes.
 Ros recently joined MOPC with extensive experience in the conflict resolution field in MA as an active mediator, trainer, facilitator and contributor to the MA Trial Court Committees on mediation standards and development.
 She a member of the International Ombudsman Association with lengthy experience working as an Ombudsman in healthcare and municipal government.
-Originally from the UK she has a Bachelors equivalent from Sheffield Hallam University and has done further study in a wide variety of conflict resolution disciplines including the Dispute Resolution Master’s Program at UMass Boston.
+Originally from the UK she has a Bachelor's equivalent from Sheffield Hallam University and has done further study in a wide variety of conflict resolution disciplines including the Graduate Program in Conflict Resolution at UMass Boston.

 MOPC maintains a pool of affiliated practitioners who are qualified to provide conflict resolution and collaboration services on public projects through a Request for Qualifications process (RFQ).
 These practitioners work with MOPC on a contract basis.
 MOPC affiliate practitioners have knowledge, skills and competencies working within legal and regulatory frameworks at all levels of government and in addressing issues at the community level.
 Many of them have nationally-recognized practices.
 MOPC has established standards that guide the selection, assignment and conduct of mediators, facilitators, trainers and systems design consultants.
 MOPC pioneered the development of a comprehensive, performance-based evaluation process using rigorous qualification standards for mediators.